WayneNyariroh/StoreSales_Analysis/README.md

  cd StoreSales_Analysis
 ```

 Activate or create your python virtual environment.
-Proceed to install the requirements for the project using
+Proceed to install the libs/packages for the project using

 ```
  pip install -r requirements.txt